RaptorCapture247/AquaVaults-Swapper/README.md

 ---

 ## There is no guarantee your swaps will count towards participation on Pond0x.
-While I have used and tested this swapper extensively there is no guarantee it is safe.
+While I have used and tested this swapper there is no guarantee it is safe.
 Please do your due diligence and use a burner wallet before connecting a main wallet.

 ---